Yesugei: Life

 Yesügei was the son of Bartan Baghatur, who was the second son of Khabul Khan.
 Khabul was recognized as a khagan by the Jin Dynasty.
-Khabul Khan was, in turn, the great grandson of the Mongol chief Khaidu, the first to try to unite all of the Mongols.
-Yesügei's first and chief wife, Hoelun, a daughter of the Olkhunut forest people, was abducted by Yesügei with help of his elder brother Negün Taishi and younger brother Daritai Otchigin, from her newlywed husband Chiledu of Merkits.
-Yesügei abducted Hoelun because of her beauty and physical indications of fertility.
+Khabul Khan was, in turn, the great-grandson of the Mongol chief Khaidu, the first to try to unite the Mongols.
+Yesügei abducted his chief wife, Hö'elün, a daughter of the Olkhunut forest people, with the help of his elder brother Negün Taishi and younger brother Daritai Otchigin, from her newlywed husband Chiledu of Merkits.
+Yesügei abducted Hoelun because of her beauty and indications of fertility.

 After the Khamag Mongol confederation khan Hotula died, the confederation had no elected king, but de facto Yesügei ruled the confederation.
 Yesügei had a bloodbrother, or anda, Toghrul Khan (later known as Wang Khan and Ong Khan).
 Yesügei helped Toghrul to defeat his uncle Gurkhan.
-After Yesügei's death, Toghrul initially helped Temüjin in arranging his marriage to Börte and uniting the tribes, but later defected to Genghis' anda and rival, Jamukha.
+After Yesügei's death, Toghrul initially helped Temüjin in arranging his marriage to Börte and uniting the tribes but later defected to Genghis' anda and rival, Jamukha.

 In 1171 Yesügei died when his son Temüjin was nine years old.
-The Secret History of the Mongols records that he was poisoned by Tatars while sharing a meal at a wedding on the way home after leaving his son Temüjin at home of Dai Setsen, a noble man of Khongirad tribe, when two fathers, Yesügei and Dai Setsen, agreed that their children, Temüjin and Börte, would marry in the future.

-When Yesügei was on his way home after leaving Temüjin with Börte's family, he noticed an encampment where the Tatars were celebrating a feast.
-The Secret History explains that he wanted to join their feast, but he knew he can not reveal his real identity since he was known, among the Tatars, as the person who killed their relative (called Temüjin Uge) in a battle eight years earlier.
-Yesügei tried his luck but someone recognized him and offered him poisoned food under the guise of hospitality.
-Although quite ill, Yesügei managed to escape back to his family's camp.
+The Secret History of the Mongols records that Yesügei left Temüjin at the home of Dai Setsen, a noble man of the Khongirad tribe, after Yesügei and Dai Setsen had agreed that their children, Temüjin and Börte, would marry.
+When Yesügei was on his way home, he noticed an encampment where some Tatars were having a wedding feast.
+Yesügei wanted to join the celebration, but he knew he could not reveal his identity, since he was known among the Tatars as the person who killed their relative (called Temüjin Uge) in a battle eight years earlier.
+Yesügei tried his luck, but someone recognized him and offered him poisoned food under the guise of hospitality.
+Although ill, Yesügei managed to escape back to his family's camp.

-Yesügei died three days later at home with presence of this family and servants.
+Yesügei died three days later at home.

 Legacy

-During reign of Yuan dynasty, he was given temple name of Liezu (烈祖 (Ardent Founder)) and posthumous name Shenyuan Huangdi (神元皇帝 (Supernaturally Prime Emperor)).
+During the reign of the Yuan dynasty, he was given the temple name of Liezu (烈祖 (Ardent Founder)) and the posthumous name Shenyuan Huangdi (神元皇帝 (Supernaturally Prime Emperor)).